microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 [![Azure DevOps workflow with Azure Container Service with AKS](images/azureaksarchitecture.png)](https://azure.microsoft.com/en-in/solutions/architecture/cicd-for-containers/)
 {:target="_blank"}

-* Firstly, the source code changes are committed to the Azure DevOps git repository
+* First, the source code changes are committed to the Azure DevOps git repository

 * Azure DevOps will create the custom Docker image **myhealth.web** and push the image tagged with the build ID to the ACR.
 Subsequently it will publish the [Kubernetes deployment YAML file](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){:target="_blank"} as a build artifact.